yaaminiv/yaaminiv.github.io/_posts/2017-01-13-PRTC-preparation.md

 Our resulting mixture was a 50 µL 0.2 pmol/µL PRTC solution.

 #### **Preparing samples**:

+Our goal is to extract 3 µL of our prepared sample for each mass spectrometer replicate, which means we need 6 µL of sample total.
+To prepare for this, our total volume of sample and solvents will be 15 µL.

 - Removed samples from -80ºC
 - Placed in wet ice bath and allow to thaw
 - Labelled glass autosampler vials, one for each sample.
 These vials are the ones we will put in the mass spectrometer